SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 Matching Optionals
 ------------------

-Patterns can be used to match on values of optional types.
+You can use patterns to match on values of optional types.

 For example,
 consider an array of type ``[Int?]``, which contains optional integer values corresponding to responses to a survey.
 Responses from participants are represented by a score between ``1`` and ``5``.
-``nil`` responses indicate that a participant abstained from responding.
+A ``nil`` response indicates that a participant abstained from responding.

 .. testcode:: patternMatchingOptional